 But before you start lamenting the loss of your cute shoes, check out this style comparison.
 Choosing shoes that are better for your feet doesn’t mean sacrificing on style!
 The Mukishoes Chelsea can be styled exactly like every other mainstream chelsea boot.
 Looks to slay, foot function to slay.
 Now that we’ve cleared the air about that, let’s talk details of the Mukishoes Chelsea.

-*Want to jump straight to the list of barefoot chelsea boot options?
+Want to see more barefoot chelsea boot options?
 Click here.

 The Mukishoes Chelsea Review